joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 * `T`: the result of a prompt, synchronous computation that cannot fail.
 * `Async<T>`: the result of an asynchronous computation that cannot fail.
 * `Result<T>`: the result of a a prompt, synchronous computation that might fail.
 * `AsyncResult<T>`: the result of an asynchronous computation that might fail.

-Shortcut for `Async<Result<T>>`.
+That last one was really just a shortcut for `Async<Result<T>>`.

 The distinction between things that can fail and things that cannot fail is a topic for another day.
-In summary, however, our type system guaranteed these attributes for us.
-For now, just believe me.
+In summary, however, our type system guaranteed these properties for us.

 Along with this, we added the `await` and `async` keywords.
 A method could be marked `async`: